On the human substrate, and how we can change it

 What you’ll find on The Substrate

-- I’ll write weekly posts corresponding to the wonderful Neural Implant Podcast: each of these posts will summarize the topic of each week’s episode, sometimes dive into the associated academic literature, and always offer some of my own thoughts.
+- I’ll write posts corresponding to the wonderful Neural Implant Podcast: each of these posts will summarize the topic of each the episode, sometimes dive into the associated academic literature, and always offer some of my own thoughts.

 - As I learn more and more about brain-computer interfaces in academia and in industry, I’ll write about my corresponding theses/hypotheses.
 Disclaimer: these are my thoughts and mine alone, and they could easily change over time!
 I think it’s incredibly important for me to be transparent with my learning process, so I’ll acknowledge it when I turn out to be wrong, or if an opinion changes.
 Minimize authorial pride, maximize effective discourse.